sawaken/emfrp/README.md

 Pure Functional Programming Language for Small-Scale Embedded Systems

-# Requirement
+## Installation

+Requitment
 * Ruby2.0 or later (and it's Gem client)
 * Bundler

-## Installation

-Install Bundler (if it is not installed).
+Install Bundler if it is not installed.
 ```sh
 $ gem install bundler
 ```

-Install Emfrp
+Clone this repository and install from the cloned source as follows.
 ```sh
 $ cd emfrp
 $ rake install